MichaelTrip/loadgenerator/README.md

 ## Purpose

 I have written this LoadGenerator for showcasing loads in a Kubernetes cluster.
 Especially i wanted to show graphs in Grafana with load generated on a Kubernetes cluster.
+For the networking testing part iPerf3 is needed.
+I have created a container with Kubernetes examples that can be found [here](https://github.com/MichaelTrip/iperf3container)

 ## Arguments